Skip to main content

 Meat Church Holy Gospel: The Right Rub to Add to Any Budget

-For $14, Meat Church Holy Gospel is the rub that rounds out any gift at any budget.
-Add it to the chimney starter and the total gift is under $35.
-Add it to the ThermoPop 2 and the total is under $50.
+Meat Church Holy Gospel is the rub that rounds out any gift at any budget.
+Add it to the chimney starter or the ThermoPop 2 and it completes the gift without adding much.
 It works on any protein, produces competition-caliber bark, and once a cook uses it, they buy it again independently.

 The Holy Gospel rub avoids the two common failures of commercial rubs: being so salty it overpowers the meat, or being so sweet it tastes like a candy coating rather than BBQ.
 The balance is right.
 For anyone who has been reaching for grocery store rubs, this is a clear step up in flavor result.